School Science Lessons

 Heat the bead and metal salt in either the outer oxidizing flame or inner reducing flame of the Bunsen burner.

-The colour of the bead depends on the following:
+The colour of the bead depends on:

-2. The type of flame used.
+the type of flame used,

-5. The degree of saturation if using solutions.
+the degree of saturation if using solutions,

-6. The concentration of the solution if a solution of salt is used instead of the solid salt.
+and the concentration of the solution if a solution of salt is used instead of the solid salt.

 For most metals not listed below, the flame is colourless.